hypo69/hypo/src/ai/prompts/developer/code_checker_md_en.md

         - Added RST comments for functions, methods, and classes.
         - Preserved all existing comments after `#`.
         - Improved structure and formatting for Markdown and RST files.
-        - Added `TODO` notes at the end of the file in `.rst` format, if necessary.
+        - Added `TODO` notes at the end of the file in `.rst` format if necessary.
         - Added missing imports in accordance with previously processed files.
       ```